Foundations of Reasoning with Uncertainty via Real-valued Logics: Models and sentences

-Therefore, we take a sentence to be an expression of the form \((\sigma_1, \ldots, \sigma_k, S)\), where \(\sigma_1, \ldots, \sigma_k\) are in \(F\), and where \(S \subseteq [0, 1]^k\).
-The intuition is that \((\sigma_1, \ldots, \sigma_k, S)\) says that if the value of each \(\sigma_i\) is \(s_i\), for \(1 \leq i \leq k\), then \((s_1, \ldots, s_k) \in S\).
-This class of sentences is robust.
-In particular, in Theorem~\ref{thm:robust}, we show that this class of sentences is closed under Boolean combinations.
-We give a sound and complete axiomatization, that is parameterized to deal with an arbitrary fixed real-valued logic.
+When considering only formulas with value 1, as most other works do when giving sound axiomatizations of real-valued logics, the convention is to consider a sentence to be simply a member of \(F\).
+What if we want to take into account values other than 1?
+We take a sentence to be an expression of the form \((\sigma_1, \ldots, \sigma_k; S)\), where \(\sigma_1, \ldots, \sigma_k\) are in \(F\), and where \(S \subseteq [0, 1]^k\).
+The intuition is that \((\sigma_1, \ldots, \sigma_k; S)\) says that if the value of each \(\sigma_i\) is \(s_i\), for \(1 \leq i \leq k\), then \((s_1, \ldots, s_k) \in S\).
+We refer to our sentences as \emph{multi-dimensional sentences}, or for short \emph{MD-sentences}.
+For a fixed $k$, we refer to the MD-sentence \((\sigma_1, \ldots, \sigma_k; S)\) as \emph{$k$-dimensional}.
+The class of MD-sentences is robust.
+In particular, Theorem~\ref{thm:robust} says that MD-sentences are closed under Boolean combinations.
+We give a sound and (strongly) complete axiomatization, that is parameterized to deal with an arbitrary fixed real-valued logic.
 This axiomatization allows us to derive exactly what information can be inferred about the combinations of values of a collection of formulas given information about the combinations of values of several other collections of formulas.

+Note that we are not saying that the {\em logic} is multi-dimensional (which could mean that the values taken on by variables are vectors, not just numbers), but instead we are saying that the {\em sentences} in our "outer" logic are multi-dimensional.
+The "inner" logic we work with in this paper is real-valued, and real-valued logic has been heavily studied.
+What is novel in our paper are our multi-dimensional sentences.

+Note that the set $S$ in \((\sigma_1, \ldots, \sigma_k; S)\) can be undecidable, even if $k=1$ and every member of $S$ is a rational number.
+For example, we could then take $S$ to be the set of all numbers $1/k$, where $k$ is the G$\ddot{o}$del number of a halting Turing machine.
+But our decision procedures involve only special sets $S$.
+Thus, we shall say in Section~\ref {sec:decision} that a sentence \((\sigma_1, \ldots, \sigma_k; S)\) is \emph{interval-based} if \(S\) is of the form \(S_1 \times \cdots \times S_k\), where each \(S_i\) is the union of a finite number of intervals with rational endpoints.
+And our decision procedure in that section deals with interval-based sentences.
+However, our sound and complete axiomatization in Section~\ref {sec:completeness} makes no such assumptions about the sets $S$; in particular, the sets $S$ can be undecidable.